 And then, there were the diapers.
 Can you imagine what it was like for a sort-of germophobe to change diapers?
 I would be lying if I said the possibility of wearing a full Hazmat suit never crossed my mind.
 But, ultimately, I found a procedure that worked for me.

 I’d carry the child to a suitable location, mostly clear of external objects, to minimize collateral damage.
 I’d have two plastic bags with me (one in the other), and a container of wipes.
 I would then open the diaper, and use wipes to progressively clean up the waste, while depositing them in the bag as I went along.
 While I could have technically done this with just one bag, I knew that there was always a chance that one bag might have an undetected hole in it, potentially allowing the poop to escape.
-Suffice it to say that my method was in no way environmentally friendly, as I would over time go through a ridiculous bunch of bags and wipes cleaning up the child from his own excrement over time.
+Suffice it to say that my method was in no way environmentally friendly, as I would go through a ridiculous bunch of bags and wipes cleaning up the child from his own excrement over time.
 But, I did it, in the end, despite having my own weird approach.
 His mother, on the other hand, had unquestionable diaper-changing skills – she had the ability to change a child’s diaper in such a way that she barely needed any wipes, and ended up with this wrapped up ball of a diaper, mostly safe for handling.

 Of course, there was far more to the step-father experience than learning to purge the concentrated evil that was regularly produced in a child’s diaper.
 For example, I learned to appreciate aspects of human life that I had ignored before.
 I took note of things like parks and playgrounds, and recognized their potential at helping raise the kids.
 I made use of restaurants where the kids could eat free, or paid, but with nice features for kids.
 And, in a similar but yet different way, I learned to fully appreciate the grocery store shopping carts in that had toddler seats built-in.
 The 5-year-old was well behaved, for the most part, but the “issue” was really the 2-3 year old, and containing his inevitable abundance of energy and semi-frequent mischief.
 I say issue in quotes because at that age, there’s only so much order you can expect.
 That said, at times, the prospect of entering a store without such a cart was too much to bear – it really depended on the day.
 Other times, I could pick up the two-year-old and walk around with him as I did some shopping, interacting with him as I went along.
 These were some of my favorite moments with him, actually – because it was a fun, cooperative kind of experience that I knew I could only have with him at that moment of his life – he would soon grow bigger, and seek more autonomy.